bytesbanana/refinn_assignment_backend/README.md

 ## Step to run this project
  1. Make sure following port is free `3306, 8081, 8080`
- 2. Running environment container with command `docker compose -f ./docker-compose.yml up -d` with this step you will be able to access `adminer` http://localhost:8081.
+ 2. Running environment container with command `docker compose -f ./docker-compose.yml up -d` with this step you will be able to access MariaDB admin tools at http://localhost:8081.
 ```
 Database information
 username: root